Deployment and Maintenance / Standalone Deployment

 |

-Using the automatic installation script, you can quickly install and run it within a few minutes.
+Using the automatic installation script can achieve a quick installation and setup within minutes.
 The automatic configuration includes:

 - Running MySQL, Redis, DataFlux Func (including Server, Worker, Beat)